ipeaGIT/accessibility/dev/reference/accessibility.md

 example), the package allows one to calculate accessibility levels and accessibility poverty and inequality.
-The package covers the majority of the most commonly used accessibility measures (such as cumulative opportunities, gravity-based and floating catchment areas methods), as well as the most frequently used inequality and poverty metrics (such as the Palma ratio, the concentration and Theil indices and the FGT family of measures).
+The package covers the majority of the most commonly used accessibility measures (such as cumulative opportunities, gravity-based and floating catchment areas methods), some cutting edge measures proposed in the literature (e.g. balancing cost and constrained accessibility) as well as the most frequently used inequality and poverty metrics (such as the Palma ratio, the concentration and Theil indices and the FGT family of measures).

 ## Usage